-Are you up for the challenge of working in one of the top performing schools nationally for progress?
+Are you up for the challenge of working in one of the top 5% of schools nationally for progress?
 If so, we want you!

 Ofsted visited Baysgarth in October 2017 and concluded that we are a Good school which ‘has gone from strength to strength’ and is making ‘good progress on the journey to outstanding’.
 In terms of student achievement, Ofsted reported that ‘Overall progress was in the top 10% nationally … [and] current pupils are making strong progress in all year groups.’
 The DfE have concluded that ‘there is no better performing similar school within 75 miles of Baysgarth’ and it is our mission to recruit the most talented staff to continue this progress.

 The role of Learning Support Assistant is key in providing high quality learning experiences at all times for our students.

 - Supporting individuals or groups of students to access all areas of the curriculum

 - Working collaboratively with teaching staff to create outstanding learning opportunities

 - Communicating student progress to a range of stakeholders

 - Supervising pupils during breaks, lunchtimes and extra-curricular activities